Borosilicate glass: History

 Borosilicate glass was first developed by German glassmaker Otto Schott in the late 19th century in Jena.
 This early borosilicate glass thus came to be known as Jena glass.

 After Corning Glass Works introduced Pyrex in 1915, the name became synonymous with borosilicate glass in the English-speaking world (although since the 1940s, a sizeable portion of glass produced under the Pyrex brand has also been made of soda–lime glass).

-Borosilicate glass is the name of a glass family with various members tailored to completely different purposes.
-Most common today is borosilicate 3.3 or 5.0x glass such as Duran, Corning33, Corning51-V (clear), Corning51-L (amber), International Cookware's NIPRO BSA 60, and BSC 51.

 Manufacturing process

 Borosilicate glass is created by combining and melting boric oxide, silica sand, soda ash, and alumina.
 Since borosilicate glass melts at a higher temperature than ordinary silicate glass, some new techniques were required for industrial production.

 In addition to quartz, sodium carbonate, and aluminium oxide traditionally used in glassmaking, boron is used in the manufacture of borosilicate glass.
 The composition of low-expansion borosilicate glass, such as those laboratory glasses mentioned above, is approximately 80% silica, 13% boric oxide, 4% sodium oxide or potassium oxide and 2–3% aluminium oxide.
 Though more difficult to make than traditional glass due to its high melting temperature, it is economical to produce.
 Its superior durability, chemical and heat resistance finds use in chemical laboratory equipment, cookware, lighting, and in certain kinds of windows.

 The manufacturing process depends on the product geometry and can be differentiated between different methods like floating, tube drawing, or molding.